Who Are We?

 Today FB memories informed me that over the years on June 12th I have… experienced my son’s last day of HS and his prom, had a very bad case of poison ivy, mourned for Orlando, and submerged my iPhone in water.
 The best memory was from ten years ago today…when we went to my brother’s hardcore reunion show at ABC No Rio.

-I had seen his band Bad Trip play in the 90s at Wetlands and CBGBs (CBs while pregnant with Jacob, who jumped in my belly as soon as they started to play…my dad in light blue linen pants and white Izod, chain smoking by the bar, keeping his distance…mom insisting on being in the mosh pit until a neighborhood kid explained “Mrs. Muench, you will die if you stand there”.
+I had seen his band Bad Trip play in the 90s at Wetlands and CBGBs.
+CBs while pregnant with Jacob, who jumped in my belly as soon as they started to play.
+My dad in light blue linen pants and white Izod, chain smoking by the back bar, and mom insisting on being in the mosh pit up front, until a neighborhood kid explained “Mrs. Muench, you will die if you stand there”.
 Fun times, but not really where I was in my life; it was more a window into his.

 10 years ago today, Bad Trip played their reunion show.
 No longer kids, they were a clinical psychologist, a criminal defense attorney, and business people…adults.
 Sold out, fans turned away…it was packed.
 Matt and Kim of Matt and Kim selling t-shirts in the way back, ’cause that’s what friends do.
 “Kids” from the neighborhood, grown up, with graying hair and growing bellies, there to relive the joy of youth.
 Young fans who had discovered them on the internet, overwhelmed with getting the chance to see them perform live.
 With no actual stage to jump off, they brought in a trampoline, because what is a hardcore show without some stage diving?
 I might add that crowd surfing is more difficult when you are pushing 40…for both the performer and the fans.
 My brother’s 4 and 7 year old children watching him sing and work the room, his body being passed back and forth above their heads.
 In awe.
 Olivia perched on a 6 ft amp, capturing every moment on film, securing the memories forever.
 Jacob, 14 years outside my womb, standing on his own, speechless.
 Could one’s uncle possibly be this cool?
 A wall of adults protecting the kids from the mosh pit of screaming, slamming, joyous fans…singing every lyric of every song.
 Hardcore family fun.